Skip to main content

 Getting Started

-1. In your code editor, close any files you may have open to maintain a clean workspace.
+1. In your code editor, close any files you may have open.

 3. Open index.html from the Grid Vertical Centering folder.

-1. Open main.css from the css folder within your Grid Vertical Centering directory.
+1. Open main.css from the css folder (from the Grid Vertical Centering folder).

-2. In the existing header rule, add the following Grid properties:
+2. In the header rule, add the following bold code:

 header {